LuyaoWang123/DSA/docs/queue.md

 + double next(int val) Returns the moving average of the last size values of the stream.

 #### Solution
-For this problem, as we have a window of fixed length, and we want to keep track of the sum for this window, namely, $\sum_{i=0}^{n} queue[i]$, where $n< size$.
+For this problem, we have a window of fixed length, and we want to keep track of the sum for this window, namely, $\sum_{i=0}^{n} queue[i]$, where $n< size$.
 The problem is we just want to keep the most recent $size$ elements, so if the element we add to the queue is the $size-th$ element, we will then want to remove the $0-th$ element, so that the queue will only keep the most recent $size$ elements.

 Following the idea, we have the code as below: